CiubancanC/sequentialthinking/README.md

 - Improving software development processes with expert-level guidance
 - Ensuring early detection and prevention of bugs
 - Promoting readable and maintainable architecture
+- Providing AI-enhanced responses with deeper technical insights (with Gemini integration)

 ## Configuration